webaware/ssl-insecure-content-fixer/readme.txt

 1. Upload this plugin to your /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-If your browser still reports insecure content, tell me the URL of the problem page.
+If your browser still reports insecure content, tell me the URL of the problem page in [the forum](http://wordpress.org/tags/ssl-insecure-content-fixer?forum_id=10).

 == Frequently Asked Questions ==